-Chiarello Family Vineyards is owned by Michael Chiarello a culinary celebrity who lives in the Napa Valley.
+Chiarello Family Vineyards is owned by Michael Chiarello, a culinary celebrity who lives in Napa Valley.
 He is the Emmy Award-winning host of the Food Network’s Easy Entertaining with Michael Chiarello and the author of a number of cookbooks.
-Their total production is about 2000 cases all divided into fairly small productions of the individual wines.
+Chiarello Family Vineyards annual total production is about 2,000 cases of small lot hand-crafted wines.
 All the Chiarello wines are from his organically farmed 22-acre valley floor estate in the town of St. Helena.
 Being a chef, Michael understands the importance of a healthy growing environment and balance.
 All their grape skins and stems are composted and reintroduced to the soils in the Spring providing additional nutrients when the vines need it the most.
 A variety of cover crops are planted which are also tilled back into the soil.
-“Pottery from the Vines” is an excellent idea in which the ash from the burned vineyard pruning is used for Michael’s “ash-glazed pottery”.
-Talk about recycling!
+“Pottery from the Vines” is an excellent idea in which the ash from the burned vineyard pruning is used for Michael’s “ash-glazed pottery”… the ultimate in recycling.

 The first commercial vintage was 1997…sort of.
-It was a small production year, and as Michael told us “but I drank it all” so in reality the 1998 vintage would be the first commercial release.
-At the time Chiarello purchased the estate in the 1980′s the vines had been neglected for a number of years.
-Michael spent significant time fixing up the vineyard and fortunately did not pull out some of the real old vines.
-Today these 90+ year old vines provide the grapes for several of his commercial releases.
-As of press time they produce 6 different wines.
-Keep in mind Michael’s strong culinary background; his wines are made with lively acidity, personality and and good structure to hold up to foods; they are meant to be consumed with food.
+It was a small production year, and as Michael told us “But I drank it all” so in reality the 1998 vintage was the first commercial release.
+When Chiarello purchased the estate in the 1980s the vines had been neglected for a number of years.
+Michael spent significant time improving viticulture practices with the help of noted farmer “Amigo Bob” (died in December 2020) and fortunately did not pull out some of the real old vines.
+Today these 100+ year old head pruned (no trellising) vines provide the grapes for several of the Chiarello wines.
+As of the time of this review, they produce 6 different wines.
+With Michael’s strong culinary background, his wines are made with lively acidity, personality and decent structure to hold up to cuisine; these are wines meant to be enjoyed with food.